candy-lang/candy/README.md

 ## The current state

 We are currently implementing a first version of Candy in Rust.
-We already have a CLI, language server, and VS Code extension that provide some tooling.
+We already have a CLI, language server, and Visual Studio Code extension that provide some tooling.

 The language is still in its early stages, and we are actively working on it.
 There are still compiler bugs and performance improvements that need work before this language is ready for production use.